sofieaasheim/supervised-learning-project/README.md

 portugese_df = pd.read_csv("./supervised-learning-project/data/student-por.csv", sep=";")
 ```

-When performing tests, make sure that you only push to the "tests" branch, or make another branch.
-The "main" branch should only be used for pushing finished stuff.
+When performing tests, make sure that you only push to the **tests** branch (or make a new branch).
+The **main** branch should only be used for pushing finished stuff.

 ## Deployment

-The web page are automatically deployed when pushing to the "main" branch.
-This can be found at https://tdt4173group9.herokuapp.com/.
+The code is automatically deployed when pushing to the **main** branch.
+The web page that can be found at https://tdt4173group9.herokuapp.com/.